Rock-Lake/exit-exam/Operating System/Operating Systems.md

 - **Communications** - connection managers, web browsers, file transfer
 - **Background services** - daemons and subsystems.
 ## Computing Environment
-There are 4 different methods of implementing an operating system.
+There are many different methods of implementing an operating system.
 They are:
 - **Traditional** - Office computers connected to a network to processes batch requests
 - [[Distributed Systems|Distributed]] - a collection of physically separate computers networked to share hardware and software resources
 - **Client-Server** - a collection of networked computers that are either resource providers or interfaces to access services and files.